 3.2 Penalties which individual faculty members may impose are limited to the following:

-3.2.c. a reduced grade (including F) for the entire course.
+3.2.c. a reduced grade (including F) for the entire course; and

-3.2.1 In all cases, whatever the penalty, a signed Settlement of a Charge of Academic Dishonesty form will be kept for ten years, or until graduation, in the Office for Student Affairs.
-The purpose of this record-keeping is to deter students from repeating offenses.
-A second purpose is to be sure students who violate the Academic Honor Code a second time are dealt with appropriately.
+3.2.1 In all cases, whatever the penalty, a signed Settlement of a Violation of the Academic Honor Code form will be kept for ten years in the Office of Student Conduct.
+When submitting the form to the Office of Student Conduct, all information on the form must be completed in its entirety as well as signed by both the faculty member and the student.
+The purpose of this record-keeping is to deter students from repeating offenses and to maintain continuity of recordkeeping regarding academic misconduct.
+A second purpose is to be sure students who violate the Academic Honor Code a second time are appropriately adjudicated.

-3.3 The Campus Judicial Board (CJB) handles all second offenses, some more serious first offenses, and any charges that the student feels are unfounded.
-In addition to any of the penalties available to an individual faculty member, the CJB may suspend the student from the university for a designated period of time (one semester, one year, etc.) or even dismiss the student from the university.
+3.3 The Conduct Hearing Board (CHB) handles all second offenses, some more serious first offenses, and any charges that the student feels are unfounded.
+In addition to any of the penalties available to an individual faculty member, the CHB may implement educational sanctions (i.e. educational courses on academic integrity, referral to academic support services, referral to counseling, etc.) suspend the student from the university for a designated period of time, (one semester, one year, etc.) or dismiss the student from the university.

 3.4 Several factors are considered in determining what penalty to impose for a violation of the Academic Honor Code.
 Those factors include: